 The Elephant in the Room

-AI image generators like Midjourney or DALL·E 2 create images in a matter of seconds that used to require a lot of time, technology, and creative craftsmanship.
-What once sounded futuristic is now firmly embedded in everyday life.
-Whether on social media, in advertising, or in online shops – and yes, I also use these tools in my own creative work: These programs are ubiquitous.
-Their results are impressive at first glance, but at the same time, they change our perspective on creativity, visual language, and artistic work.
+AI image generators like Midjourney or DALL·E 2 create images in seconds that once required a lot of time, technology, and creative craftsmanship.
+What once sounded futuristic has now become an everyday reality.
+Whether on social media, in advertising, or in online shops – and yes, I also use these tools in my own creative work: these programs are everywhere.
+Their results are impressive at first glance, but at the same time, they change our perception of creativity, visual language, and artistic work.

 But alongside all the fascination, criticism is also growing.
-Many artists are resisting this development, launching petitions and publicly discussing the impact on their work.
-Especially on social media, AI art often meets not only skepticism but also palpable, emotional rejection.
+Many artists are resisting the development, starting petitions, and publicly discussing the impact on their work.
+Especially on social media, AI art often faces not only skepticism but also palpable, emotional rejection.

 The resistance to AI art is therefore much more than a debate about copyright or algorithms.
 It goes deeper and touches on our self-image as creative beings.
 Because as soon as machines produce works that impress us, fundamental questions begin to waver: What is art?
 Who is an artist?
 And why do we so quickly perceive the machine as a threat?

-For me, these questions are not merely theoretical musings.
+For me, these questions are not merely theoretical speculation.
 In my own creative work, I use AI tools as partners to give visible form to visions.
-But precisely because I value this technology, I feel the headwind all the more keenly.
+But precisely because I value this technology, I feel the headwinds all the more clearly.

-So why does an image created with the help of an algorithm cause discomfort or even outright rejection in so many people?
+So why does an image created with the help of an algorithm cause discomfort or even open rejection in so many people?
 Let's take a closer look at the psychology behind it.

 Why is AI art so frowned upon by the public?